sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

 3. Do we need to rewrite all our applications for Azure Database for PostgreSQL?

     The Oracle Forms application would have to be rewritten to ASP.NET Core or ASP.NET MVC.
-There are migration tools available to help from third-parties if they choose to migrate to ASP.NET MVC.
+There are third-party migration tools available to help if they choose to migrate to ASP.NET MVC.
 Otherwise, the rewrite effort will need to be planned and implemented.
 For the POC, show a basic CRUD data entry form to show how the project would be structured.
 Use Entity Framework if appropriate to make the CRUD migration easier.

     If the existing ASP.NET MVC application that runs their storefront uses Entity Framework or another object-relational mapping (ORM) tool, then migration of that application is trivial.
 It's possible that we could repoint the connectionString, re-run the unit tests, and the application will just work.
 Blockers might be if Entity Framework is using Stored Procedures in Oracle.
 Those will need to be tested after we run ora2pg to migrate them.

-4. Do we need to rewrite all our reports for SQL Server?
+4. Do we need to rewrite all our reports for Azure Database for PostgreSQL?

     The Power BI reports should migrate over with just a change to the connectionString.
-PowerQuery code may need to be modified.
+Power Query code may need to be modified.

     If the Excel reports use simple queries to views or stored procedures, then changing the connectionString might work with them, also.
 If not, then the queries that drive the spreadsheets will need to be rewritten. ora2pg can also convert specific, individual queries from PL/SQL to PL/pgSQL.

-5. Will our security migrate over from Oracle to SQL Server?
+5. Will our security migrate over from Oracle to PostgreSQL?
 How do we handle security in the new database?

-    Security roles, users, and permissions will need to be recreated.
-Schema can be mapped and migrated over to the new server.
+    ora2pg does have the ability to migrate privileges granted to users.
+However, note that security concepts in Oracle differ from PostgreSQL.
+For instance, roles in PostgreSQL are not database-scoped; if a role has the privileges to do so, it can manipulate data in more than one database.

 6. Do we need to invest in a JSON storage system for the JSON data we're storing from our vendor's web service?

-    JSON data can be stored in SQL Server as a `varchar` field.
-It can be queried and indexed using JSON keywords in T-SQL.
-It can be queried and flattened to be used in an SSRS report of bad data that didn't parse when we processed it with the web service (a customer concern they mentioned having previously).
+    JSON data can be stored in PostgreSQL as a `JSONB` field.
+While inserting data does take longer than if the `JSON` type was used instead, querying data is significantly faster.
+Power BI is compatible with JSON data, allowing the creation of reports to view bad data that didn't parse.

 7. What will we do if our audit logs fill up again?
-Will SQL Server crash the same way Oracle did?
+Will PostgreSQL crash the same way Oracle did?

-    We can use SQL Server Stretch Database to extend the audit table to Azure.
-We can also partition big tables and put the new partition on a different drive that doesn't have space problems.
+    Storing .log files in Azure Monitor is the best solution to facilitate the storage and analysis of logs.
+Nonetheless, even if logs are stored on the instances themselves, if their cumulative size exceeds 1 GB, the oldest logs will be removed, even if the retention period has not yet expired.
+So crashes can't occur from this.

 8. If we take advantage of new features, will our license costs keep ratcheting up and up?
 Will we have a dependable way of budgeting for this project?

-    Microsoft offers license assistance programs for current Oracle users, which can include free licenses to current Oracle customers.
-They can also subsidize the cost of the migration process.
-SQL Server licensing also includes all available features in the Enterprise Edition with no additional cost for each feature implemented.
+    As mentioned previously, Microsoft has a transparent budgeting system with various options to optimize costs.
+First, support for a wide range of extensions allows you to easily implement features to meet the organization's data needs.
+You also have access to reserved pricing, which reduces the amount you spend hourly for compute resources.

 9. Are there any Oracle features required by WWI for which SQL Server has no equivalent?

     Nothing in the customer requirements is exclusive to an Oracle ecosystem.
 Oracle Forms is unique to Oracle, but Microsoft offers several replacement technologies, including LightSwitch, SharePoint Forms, Power Apps, ASP.NET MVC, WPF Forms, and ASP.NET Core applications.

-    The customer might implement Oracle RAC, but AlwaysOn Availability Groups are easier to implement, cheaper, and have lower hardware requirements.
+    The customer might implement Oracle RAC, but managed Azure Database for PostgreSQL - Hyperscale (Citus) is simpler to provision and manage, follows a simpler pricing model, and offers excellent performance and high availability features.

 10. Do we need to tell all our vendors that we're changing databases, so their integrations work?

     As long as we test and refactor the web services they use, they shouldn't know that you switched your back-end data store.

-11. What might prevent us from upgrading our data warehouse to Azure SQL Database or SQL Server 2017 Enterprise?

-    Thought needs to be given to upgrading the database storage engine, SQL Server Analysis Services, SQL Server Reporting Services, and SQL Server Integration Services.
-SSRS and SSIS have been completely redone since SQL Server 2008, with new interfaces and new engines.
-SSAS multidimensional also has a new engine with a tabular engine.
-Thought needs to be given if it will be implemented.

-12. When we upgrade the data warehouse, how will we keep all our connected dependencies updated?

-    If we don't change the server name, our job is much easier.
-We might not even need to modify the connectionStrings.
-We can keep the server name the same by either doing an in-place upgrade or by migrating to a new server and then changing the name of the new server to a new name.
-If we migrate to a new server, we will need to migrate security logins and permissions, along with the database.
-We'll also need to script the SQL Server Agent jobs over to the new server.

-13. What will happen with SSIS, SSRS, and SQL Server Analysis Services (SSAS)?
+11. What will happen with Power BI?

-    Once the server is upgraded, we should redeploy the SSIS, SSAS, and SSRS projects after changing the connectionStrings.
-If we used project connectionStrings, this will be much easier.
-All external connections should be tested thoroughly.

-    If we use Database Migration Assistant, SSIS packages will upgrade during the process and will migrate over to the new server.

-14. How will security and SQL Agent jobs migrate?

-    If we use Database Migration Assistant, security and the SQL Server Agent Jobs will migrate over to the new server.
+    Developers can connect to Azure Database for PostgreSQL from Power BI desktop, though it is impossible to leverage DirectQuery to connect to Azure Database for PostgreSQL from Power BI Service.
+When deploying to the Service, developers must import the actual data into the model, which has some limitations.

 ## Customer quote (to be read back to the attendees at the end)